 I use well-rotted sheep manure, organic compost, and worm castings to provide my crop with extra organic matter, organic fertilizer, and beneficial soil microbes that aren’t found in synthetic fertilizers.

 That’s right, you may not need to use synthetic fertilizer if you are mixing compost into your soil.
-In a publication on fertilizers by Jon Traunfeld, Extension Specialist, and fellow authors at the University of Maryland, the writers endorse the following mantra:
+Jon Traunfeld, Extension Specialist at the University of Maryland, endorses the following mantra:

 “Feed The Soil First!
 The surest way to improve plant growth is the regular incorporation of organic matter such as composted yard waste.
 Organic matter improves soil structure, slowly releases nutrients, and increases beneficial microbial activity.”